Jaden-Nix/moc-xchain-reactive/presentation/SCREEN_RECORD_SCRIPT.md

 ---

-## [1:50-2:50] RUN ATTACK SIMULATION (THE KEY MOMENT)
+## [1:50-3:50] RUN ATTACK SIMULATION (THE KEY MOMENT) ⭐⭐⭐

 **DO:**
 - Scroll down to the Security Event Log section
 - Click the red **"🦹 Run Attack Simulation"** button
-- Wait for the attacks to complete (~10-15 seconds)
-- Watch the Security Event Log table populate with real-time events
+- Watch the table populate (takes ~10-15 seconds)

-**SAY (while it runs):**
-> "Now watch this.
-I'm clicking Run Attack Simulation.
-This runs real attacks against the smart contract - zero price, negative price, flash crash, and replay attacks.
-Watch the Security Event Log update in real-time."

-*Wait for the events to appear in the table, then point at them:*
+**SAY (before clicking):**
+> "Now watch what happens when I run our attack simulation.
+This button runs 4 different attacks against the destination smart contract.
+Four attackers are about to try to inject malicious data.
+Let's see if the contract stops them."

+*Click the button and wait.
+Narrate as events appear:*

-> "Look at the table - every attack is marked BLOCKED in red.
-Zero price injection - BLOCKED with InvalidAnswer.
-Negative price - BLOCKED.
-Flash crash, a 99% price drop - BLOCKED with DeviationTooHigh.
-Replay attack - BLOCKED with InvalidRoundId."
+> "Attack 1: Zero price injection - BLOCKED with InvalidAnswer().
+Attack 2: Negative price - BLOCKED with InvalidAnswer().
+Attack 3: Flash crash, a 99% price drop - BLOCKED with DeviationTooHigh().
+Attack 4: Replay attack with old data - BLOCKED with InvalidRoundId()."

-*Point at the summary stats at the bottom:*
+*Point at the summary stats:*

-> "4 attacks blocked.
-100% threat detection.
-This isn't simulated - these are real smart contract reverts happening on-chain.
-The circuit breaker is working."
+> "Four attacks.
+Four rejections.
+All in the Security Event Log.
+Look at those stats: 4 Attacks Blocked, 100% Threat Detection.
+This is real contract behavior, not simulated.
+The firewall worked perfectly."

 ---

-## [3:10-3:30] READ DESTINATION PRICE (STILL VALID)
+## [3:50-4:10] READ DESTINATION PRICE (STILL VALID)

 **DO:**
+- Scroll back to "Interactive Tests" tab
 - Click "Read Destination Price" button
 - Show the result on screen

 **SAY:**
 > "And here's the price on the destination chain.
-It's still $2500.
+It's still $2500, round ID 9.
 The legitimate price update went through, but all the attacks were stopped.
 The system did exactly what it should do."

 ---

-## [3:30-4:00] EXPLAIN WHY THIS MATTERS
+## [4:10-4:50] EXPLAIN WHY THIS MATTERS

 **DO:**
-- Point back at the Deployment Info tab
+- Scroll back up to Deployment Info tab
 - Show the contract addresses

 **SAY:**